President Duterte has said that foreigners will not be harassed by officials in the Philippines — but warned that they “better behave”.

 The president issued the reminder to foreign tourists after immigration authorities pushed for the deportation of Australian nun Patricia Fox for allegedly engaging in political activities.

 The president, however, assured that he has prohibited immigration officers from accosting foreign tourists in the country unless they commit a crime.
-The same directive has been relayed to the police and the military.
+The same directive, he said, has been relayed to the police and the military.

-The president said he made the directive after the 2016 murder of South Korean businessman Jee Ick-Joo was raised during his recent visit to Seoul.
+The president said he made the directive after the 2016 murder of South Korean businessman Ji Ick Joo was raised during his recent visit to Seoul.

-In October 2016, Jee was abducted for ransom and later murdered inside Camp Crame, the national police headquarters in Quezon City.
+In October 2016, Ji was abducted for ransom and later murdered inside Camp Crame, the national police headquarters in Quezon City.

 “Nobody but nobody — police, military, or Immigration — can accost in public.”